-Panasonic G5 versus Panasonic GX1
+Panasonic G5 vs GX1

-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GX1 are two digital cameras that were officially introduced, respectively, in July 2012 and November 2011.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GX1 are two digital cameras that were revealed to the public, respectively, in July 2012 and November 2011.
 Both the G5 and the GX1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G5 has a resolution of 15.9 megapixel, whereas the GX1 provides 15.8 MP.
+The G5 has a resolution of 15.9 megapixels, whereas the GX1 provides 15.8 MP.

-Body comparison: Panasonic G5 vs Panasonic GX1
+Body comparison: Panasonic G5 vs GX1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is notably smaller (21 percent) than the Panasonic G5.
 Moreover, the GX1 is markedly lighter (20 percent) than the G5.
 In this context, it is worth noting that neither the G5 nor the GX1 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-Sensor comparison: Panasonic G5 vs Panasonic GX1
+Sensor comparison: Panasonic G5 vs GX1

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.